top of page

 Trademarking your business name, logo and/or slogan is crucial to protecting your brand, identity and reputation.
 By trademarking before you launch your products or services, you can avoid the risk of infringing on existing trademarks, facing legal disputes, or having to rebrand your business.
 Trademarking your business name sooner rather than later can save you time, money, and potential headaches in the long run.

 *This is not a paid promotion.
-The opinions expressed and the recommendations made in this article are solely based on The Brand Brew’s own experiences, and we are in no way affiliated with Mason PC ® or Markably®.
+The opinions expressed, and the recommendations made in this article are solely based on The Brand Brew ®'s experiences.
+We are in no way affiliated with Mason PC ® or Markably ®.

 bottom of page